Premam (soundtrack): Marketing

 The music album of Premam was launched on 14 February 2015 on the occasion of Valentine's Day through streaming media for digital download.
 Followed by the digital release, the audio CDs were released through music stores on 28 February, with a record number of CDs sold on the first day of its release.
 All the audio songs released prior to the film release went viral on the internet.
 In March 2015, video for the song "Aluva Puzha" sung by Vineeth Sreenivasan was released and became the chart topper.
 As a marketing strategy the song "Scene Contra" was released later on 5 May and "Malare" was released on YouTube on 6 June.
 The song received 1 million hits within 14 hours of release and trended on all social networking platforms.

 Reception

 Writing for The New Indian Express, music critic Vipin Nair noted, "The Neram team's (Alphonse Puthren-Rajesh Murugesan-Shabareesh Varma) sophomore effort in Premam is almost as impressive, but for an occasional let down by the vocal choices".
-Behindwoods in their first music review in Malayalam gave the album 3.75 out of 5 stars and stated "Fall in love with this wholesome gem!"
-Karthik Srinivasan of Milliblog called the soundtrack in "as middling at its best", although the song "Malare" received praise.
-Indiaglitz called the album "melodious and lyrically rich with seasoned singing" and gave a rating of 3.25 out of 5.
 At the annual music review roundup published in The Hindu, Karthik listed Premam as the second best Malayalam soundtrack of 2015, after Charlie (composed by Gopi Sunder).
 Apple Music selected it as the "Best Malayalam album" of 2015.
 Sanjith Sreedharan of The Times of India listed the album as the "most popular Malayalam music album of 2015".
-Anu James of International Business Times listed the songs "Malare" and "Aluva Puzha" in the second and third positions in the best Malayalam songs of the year.